More

 Getting started: Configure Scalefusion Windows 10 management on your Windows 10 device.

-4. If you want to allow only one website in Windows 10 in single-app mode, skip the application policy in the first step.
-Click on Next to continue.
+Step 4: To allow only one website in single-app mode, skip the application policy in the first step and click create profile to proceed.

 You can successfully allow only one website in Windows 10 devices using the steps mentioned above.